run-llama/create-llama/.changeset/flat-singers-share.md

 "create-llama": patch
 ---

-Add publisher agent that generates artifact for the content
+Add publisher agent to multi-agents for generating documents (PDF and HTML)